kimble4/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 __CrossMgrVideo__ can capture video up to 10 seconds "in the past" because it keeps a 10-second buffer

 * __Sequential bib for captures__: If selected, manual/joystick captures will be given a sequential bib number.
 Otherwise the bib field is left blank (useful when real bib numbers are being provided by CrossMgr).
+* __Play shutter sound__:  If selected, a sound effect will be played when a capture is started close to real time (delayed captures from CrossMgr RFID reads will not play a sound).

 #### Snapshot